mikrono/tModLoaderWiki_kr_ko/GlobalNPC.md

 ### public virtual void BossHeadSpriteEffects(NPC npc, ref SpriteEffects spriteEffects)

 Allows you to flip an NPC's boss head icon on the map.

+### public virtual Color?
+GetAlpha(NPC npc, Color drawColor)

+Allows you to determine the color and transparency in which an NPC is drawn.
+Return null to use the default color (normally light and buff color).
+Returns null by default.

+### public virtual bool PreDraw(NPC npc, SpriteBatch spriteBatch, Color drawColor)

+Allows you to draw things behind an NPC, or to modify the way the NPC is drawn.
+Return false to stop the game from drawing the NPC (useful if you're manually drawing the NPC).
+Returns true by default.

+### public virtual void PostDraw(NPC npc, SpriteBatch spriteBatch, Color drawColor)

+Allows you to draw things in front of this NPC.
+This method is called even if PreDraw returns false.